 - Number of participants entering treatment for substance abuse disorders

-- Number of referrals to other community resources.
+- A number of referrals to other community resources.

 Research about syringe exchange programs has found these programs:

-- Do reduce the spread of blood-borne disease like HIV, Hepatitis B and C, etc.
+- Do reduce the spread of blood-borne diseases like HIV, Hepatitis B, and C, etc.

 - Do help people get on the path to drug treatment.